 BOTH HAVE OUTSTANDING TEMPERAMENTS WITH IMPRESSIVE HEADS AND HEAVY BONES.

-Not sure when we will breed as the market has been saturated between the "high" producing show breeders and newcomers thinking they can make a quick buck.
+We will not breed if there is not enough interest as so many "high" producing show breeders and newcomers are saturating the market thinking they can make a quick buck.
 I believe that when money and recognition is the goal; the breed suffers.
 A lot of show breeders will dazzle newcomers and offer them dogs at low cost in exchange for them doing the breeding for them.
 Then they take their pick and sometimes help them sell the litter.
 I guess it is a way for them to "breed behind the scenes" without looking like they are breeding so many litters.
 I am truly disgusted by many of the AKC show breeders who claim they love the breed yet will do everything in their power to discourage constructive debate.
 I have never experienced such a level of behind the scenes attacks and so much misinformation being given.
 Those that truly have excellent dogs are walking away in disgust while those that are only in it for their "image" and "money" continue to spread rumors.
 It is very hard to find a mentor without a "motive" in the breed.
 This is the conclusion I personally have come up with based on my experiences.

 Based on my experiences in the world of the AKC Tibetan Mastiff show breeders, I would like to offer this friendly advice: give credit where credit is due, thy shall not lie, thy shall not steal, and thy shall not covet thy neighbor's belongings.